uaicompetition/uci-2022/_pages/root/results/evaluation-criteria.md

 where $$ MaxErr $$
 is the error of the solution returned by a trivial solver.

-* If the evaluated solver returns the exact answer, its score will be 100.
+* If the evaluated solver returns the true partition function value, its score will be 100.
 * If the evaluated solver returns an answer worst than the trivial solver, the score will be 0.

 ### Final solver scores